Colorado: Arts and film

-Several film productions have been shot on location in Colorado, especially prominent Westerns like True Grit, The Searchers, and Butch Cassidy and the Sundance Kid.
+Several film productions have been shot on location in Colorado, especially prominent Westerns like True Grit, The Searchers, City Slickers, Butch Cassidy and the Sundance Kid, and My Life With the Walter Boys.
 Several historic military forts, railways with trains still operating, and mining ghost towns have been used and transformed for historical accuracy in well-known films.
 There are also several scenic highways and mountain passes that helped to feature the open road in films such as Vanishing Point, Bingo and Starman.
 Some Colorado landmarks have been featured in films, such as The Stanley Hotel in Dumb and Dumber and The Shining and the Sculptured House in Sleeper.
 In 2015, Furious 7 was to film driving sequences on Pikes Peak Highway in Colorado.
-The TV series Good Luck Charlie was set, but not filmed, in Denver, Colorado.
+The TV adult-animated series South Park takes place in central Colorado in the titular town.
+Additionally, The TV series Good Luck Charlie was set, but not filmed, in Denver, Colorado.
 The Colorado Office of Film and Television has noted that more than 400 films have been shot in Colorado.

-There are also several established film festivals in Colorado, including Aspen Shortsfest, Boulder International Film Festival, Castle Rock Film Festival, Denver Film Festival, Festivus Film Festival, Mile High Horror Film Festival, Moondance International Film Festival, Mountainfilm in Telluride, Rocky Mountain Women's Film Festival, and Telluride Film Festival.
+There are also several established film festivals in Colorado, including Aspen Filmfest and Aspen Shortsfest, Boulder International Film Festival, Castle Rock Film Festival, Denver Film Festival, Festivus Film Festival, Mile High Horror Film Festival, Moondance International Film Festival, Mountainfilm in Telluride, Rocky Mountain Women's Film Festival, and Telluride Film Festival.
+On March 27, 2025, it was announced Sundance Film Festival would move to Boulder starting in 2027 after reaching a deal for a ten-year duration.

 Many notable writers have lived or spent extended periods in Colorado.
+5280, a Denver magazine, wrote in 2015 that Kent Haruf is "widely considered [to be] Colorado's finest novelist"; Haruf set his novels in the fictional high plains Colorado town of Holt.
 Beat Generation writers Jack Kerouac and Neal Cassady lived in and around Denver for several years each.
 Irish playwright Oscar Wilde visited Colorado on his tour of the United States in 1882, writing in his 1906 Impressions of America that Leadville was "the richest city in the world.
 It has also got the reputation of being the roughest, and every man carries a revolver."